ACRoBat: Optimizing Auto-batching of Dynamic Deep Learning at Compile Time: Evaluation

 \textbf{Automated code generation for handling tensor dependent control flow:} The DRNN model constructs a tree from an input vector representation in a top-down recursive manner.
-It exhibits both tensor-dependent control flow as well as instance parallelism (multiple sub-trees can be generated concurrently).
+It exhibits both tensor-dependent control flow as well as instance parallelism (multiple subtrees can be generated concurrently).
 We saw how \Sys~can automatically exploit instance parallelism in the presence of tensor-dependent control flow with the use of fibers in \S\ref{sec:tdc_fiber}.
 On the other hand, DyNet is unable to exploit this parallelism and therefore \Sys's performance on this model is significantly better than that of DyNet.
+Table~\ref{table:ap_dynet_pp} also shows the performance improvement obtained in DyNet for the DRNN model when the instance parallelism exhibited by the model computation is manually exploited as detailed above.

-\subsubsection{Performance Comparison with Cortex}
+\textbf{Performance Comparison with Cortex} \\

 Table~\ref{table:cortex_eval} compares the performance of \Sys~with that of Cortex for the TreeLSTM, MV-RNN and the BiRNN models.
 Note that this is not an apples-to-apples comparison because, Cortex, being specialized for recursive computations, does not support general control flow (as is present in the other models in Table~\ref{table:models}) unlike \Sys~as mentioned in Table~\ref{table:comp}.
 Further, Cortex places a high development burden on users who are required to manually optimize and tune their models for specific hardware, unlike \Sys's automatic kernel generation\footnote{For example, implementing the MV-RNN model in Cortex requires 325 LoC in Python, as compared to the 79 LoC of Relay and 108 LoC of Python in \Sys.}.
 Similarly, while \Sys~can automatically hoist the input linear transformations out of the recursive computation in the TreeLSTM and BiRNN models (as described in \S\ref{sec:ap_hoist}), they need to be manually hoisted and offloaded to cuBLAS in the case of Cortex.